mhagiwara/mhagiwara.github.io/new/content/word-alignment-gizapp.md

 python preprocessors/tatoeba/create_bitext.py --languages spa_eng --sentences sentences.csv --links links.csv > tatoeba_es_en.tsv
 ```

 We extract bilingual sentences in Spanish (source language) and English (target language).
-We use the script bundled with [Moses machine translation system](http://www.statmt.org/moses/) to tokenize text in each language (We'll cover Moses in another article):
+In all the examples in this article, please replace file names with ones with appropriate path.
+We recommend creating a separate `work` directory to run GIZA++.
+Next, we use the script bundled with [Moses machine translation system](http://www.statmt.org/moses/) to tokenize text in each language (We'll cover Moses in another article):

 ```
 cut -f3 tatoeba_es_en.tsv | mosesdecoder/scripts/tokenizer/tokenizer.perl -l es > tatoeba_es_en.tsv.es